-The request or response to a request is made by the CAO.
+The request or response to a request is made by the CAO after consulting with the Regional chair.

 The CAO, on advice from the RECG, makes the final determination to ask for assistance from a neighbouring municipality.
 The CAO also makes the decision to provide assistance to a neighbouring municipality under a Mutual Assistance Agreement.